ess-dmsc/nexus-constructor/tests/UITests.md

 Load it and confirm that the instrument you created above is loaded in the NeXus tree view and rendered correctly in the instrument view window.
 Re-save the file into "my_file_2.json" and compare it to "my_file.json" in a text editor.
-The content of the file should be the same.
+The content of the files should be the same.

 ## Removing a group from the instrument view and NeXus tree view